7 deadly sales tax sins - Common sales tax errors & oversights

 The majority of accounting professionals (52%) think it would be easier to complete a marathon than it would be to understand sales tax compliance laws for their company. – Wakefield Research

-2. Sin: Missing or invalid exemption and resale certificates.
+2. Missing or invalid sales tax exemption and resale certificates

 Sales tax exemption certificates enable a purchaser to make tax-free purchases that would normally be subject to sales tax.
 Resale certificates are provided to suppliers to substantiate that the items purchased are intended for resale only and therefore are exempt from sales tax.
 Yet certificates expire or may be invalid, potentially leaving the seller liable for uncollected sales tax.
 Developing an efficient and automated process to manage certificates is key for companies to remain sales tax compliant.

-3. Sin: Application of the wrong rates, rules, and boundaries.
+3. Application of the wrong sales tax rates, rules and boundaries

 Failure to track changes in rates, rules, and boundaries can lead to disaster.
 There are over 11,000 jurisdictions in the United States and countless changes to track each year.
 Finding accurate information on these changes is like finding a needle in a haystack.

 Of those surveyed 40% use state websites and tables (backed by ZIP codes) to find the correct sales tax rate. – Wakefield Research

 - Use an automated solution such as Avalara AvaTax to track rate, rule and boundary changes and save valuable resources and potential audit fines and penalties.